Scott Pilgrim Takes Off: Music

 The series' music is composed by Joseph Trapanese and Anamanaguchi, the latter having previously composed for the film's video game adaptation.
 The show's opening theme, "Bloom" was performed by Japanese rock band Necry Talkie.
 Other songs include "What's a Girl to Do?" by Cristina, "Breathless" by X, "A-Punk" by Vampire Weekend, "You Wouldn't Like Me" by Tegan & Sara, "United States of Whatever" by Liam Lynch, "Ring of Fire" by Johnny Cash, "If You Could Read My Mind" by Stars on 54, "Sharp Dressed Man" by ZZ Top, "Kidnapped by Neptune" by Scout Niblett, "Scott Pilgrim" by Plumtree, and "Police Truck" by Dead Kennedys.
 The show also features covers of "I Will Remember You" by Sarah McLachlan, "Konya Wa Hurricane" by Kinuko Oomori and "Techno Syndrome" by The Immortals.
 The soundtrack album was released on November 17, 2023, by Lakeshore Records.

 Release

 Wright posted on social media that its release was "imminent" on March 30, 2023, while discussing the cast.
 Netflix announced in August of that same year that the series would be released on November 17 and would consist of eight episodes.

-A Blu-ray release is scheduled for March 24, 2026.
+The series was released on Blu-ray on March 24, 2026.